My most recent photography adventure brought me to Voluntown, CT, this past weekend.

 (They look like high school yearbook photos!)

-Andrew wanted updated images for his social media accounts, including some portraits and fire-spinning images showing him doing his thing.
+Andrew wanted updated headshot photos for his social media accounts, including some portraits and fire-spinning images showing him doing his thing.
 A headshot session in the swamps of Connecticut was a great opportunity to test out some updated flash-photography gear.
 I showed up with three Godox TT600 manual flashes, gelled and attached to lightstands with Godox Bowens-style mounts, and triggered them all with a Godox X2TC remote attached to my Canon dSLR.
-They worked flawlessly, and not needing a separate set of triggers for each flash helped to cut down on both set-up time and neeeding additional AA batteries to keep charged.
+They worked flawlessly, and not needing a separate set of triggers for each flash helped to cut down on both set-up time and needing additional AA batteries to keep charged.

 One thing to note about editing style is that I like very punchy color and minimal “Photoshopping.”
 It’s not my thing.
 I don’t aim for flawless skin, frequency-separation, digital airbrushing, or body-sculpting.
 I prefer to show people as naturally as I can even if it means occasionally wiping down shiny skin, caused by sweating in a humid environment, from time to time.